Monaro Panthers FC: Colours and crest

 The Panther's primary colours are green and black.
 Over the course of the club's history the shade of green has changed from kit to kit.
 On the home kit the colours are represented in vertical stripes.
 White is used as an alternative colour, mainly for away kits.
 The club's crest consists of a black panther clutching a football with one paw and the club's name underneath in green.
 The club's original crest was a traditional shield with the bottom half showcasing a football a top of black and green stripe background.
 The top half of the crest has the club's original name of Inter Monaro Soccer Club in black atop a yellow background.
 Above the team name, the very top of the shield is broken into the tri colours of the Italian national flag, representing the club's heritage.

 In 2017, Monaro released a fifty-year anniversary crest.
 The crest draw inspiration from both the original and modern crests.
 In the traditional shield the club retained the black and green stripes for the bottom half.
 It added the number 50, a small black panther and the dates 1967 and 2017.
 The top half of the crest had the current club name of Monaro Panthers Football Club atop a black background.

 Club name

 The club was established in 1967 as Inter Monaro Soccer Club by the local Italian community of Queanbeyan.
 Inter represented the Italian heritage and Monaro was chosen because the city of Queanbeyan was in the electorate of Eden Monaro.
 The club retained its original name until folding in 1991.
 In 1995 the club was re-established with a new name, Monaro Panthers Football Club.
-In 2022 the club claimed the Charity Shield with a 7-1 success over Tigers FC and then won the Federation Cup, which doubled as the Australia Cup Qualifying Final in Canberra, defeating West Canberra Wanderers 3-1 after extra-time.
+In 2022 the club claimed the Charity Shield with a 7-1 success over Tigers FC and then won the Federation Cup, which doubled as the Australia Cup Qualifying Final in Canberra, defeating West Canberra Wanderers 3–1 after extra-time.
 Andre Carle equalised with the last kick of the match, after coming on as a substitute, before Darren Bailey and Carle, from the penalty spot, sealed the win in extra-time.

+Monaro Panthers Supporters Club

+The Monaro Panthers Supporters Club is held inside the VIP Box of Riverside Stadium during every NPL Home match for Monaro's First Grade and U23 Matches.
+The Members of the Monaro Panthers supporters are made up of former Inter Monaro Players such as, Alex Tiné, Anthony Zanetti, Frank Beltrami, and Gianni Guglielmin.
+The Supporters club brings back the traditions of the old Inter Monaro and remains a unique and exclusive experience for Monaro Panthers, Players, Supporters and Members.